divi-portfolio/UBCO_Hackathon/README.md

 # UBCO 2.0 HACKATHON - Space Travel

 # GOAL:

 3D Results/ AR Vision: https://imgur.com/a/pqvAbOi

-My goal was to build a Augmented Reality planetary model of our solar system with (programmatically).
+My goal was to build an Augmented Reality planetary model of our solar system (programmatically).
 For ex: animate orbit of all planets, orbit of Hubble and International Space Station around Earth.
-Interactive augmented reality where the user can select various aformentioned views. (echoAR + Unity manage the Augmented Reality, but is challenging due to scaling of planetary dimensions and time).
+Interactive augmented reality where the user can select various aformentioned views. (echoAR + Unity manage the Augmented Reality).

 The goal was to write modularized code that would avoid hardcoding cartesian coordinates to allow for animations and different viewsets created via a user interface to send POST requests to echoAR API .
 Accomplished a somewaht working prototype, needs fine tuning and further development.
 I learnt a lot since I had not used any of the technologies going (aside from REST APIs) in and feel I can tackle the challenges better in version 2.0.